An extraordinary year: The Resource Centre in 2020-21

 The service was heavily used throughout the year with 104 different groups producing around 150,000 different documents.
 As well as newsletters, posters and flyers, we helped groups to produce sewing patterns for scrubs, recipes to go in emergency food bags, thank you gifts for NHS workers, maps for hot meal distribution rounds, food hygiene training materials, information about new social supermarkets, and activity packs for children

 This service is unique and offers much more than access to good quality print.
 Our flexible extra support means we can help one group to formulate their message, or design a newsletter for another, while for others it’s a matter of proofreading and giving design tips.
 We also produce artwork for member groups who are unable to do this themselves and did this on 175 occasions in this year.

 We were particularly proud of the work we did early in the first lockdown to produce urgent information newsletters for 12 different neighbourhoods.
-This work was carried out in collaboration with Housing Services and in April 2020 alone we printed over 70,000 newsletters.
+This work was carried out in collaboration with the Community Engagement Team of the City Council and in April 2020 alone we printed over 70,000 newsletters.

-With the exception of the collaborative work with Housing Services all of our print service work was carried out by staff funded by our Third Sector Commissioning (TSC) funding.
+With the exception of the collaborative work with the Community Engagement Team all of our print service work was carried out by staff funded by our Third Sector Commissioning (TSC) funding.

 Advice and training

 A major part of our work is to provide advice, information and training.
 We specialise in offering these to small grassroots groups and especially those from marginalised communities.
 We normally deliver this work in two ways